In this blog post, Kfir Atias explains the various steps of the screen filtration process – from beginning to end.

 Read on to learn more about why filtration is needed, the importance of filtration degree and other key points to consider when it’s time to select a screen filter for your irrigation system.

 Filtration (particle filtration) separates and removes solids from water.

 Whether water is required for drinking, industrial processes or irrigation filter systems, it usually requires some degree of filtration.
 The type of filter selected depends on the water source (surface or sub-surface water) which have different characteristics and quality.
 While water quality can be analyzed according to its chemical, biological and physical characteristics, our focus is on the physical composition of the water as well as the type and quantity of the solids.

 Taking a look at the filtration spectrum, we see that water can contain salts, viruses, bacteria, helminth eggs, clay, silt, algae, sand and gravel.

 To effectively cope with the wide range of materials that need to be filtered, Amiad has developed diverse filtration solutions:

 Particle filtration is a statistical process: Due to elongated biological bodies and compressible particle materials, the filtration process is one of statistical probability.
 Particles larger than a certain size (according to the specific application) must be removed in order to protect the water systems and downstream processes and equipment.

 Filtration of coarse and fine particles is mainly a process of mechanical filtration.
-The particles are retained on the filtration element by lodging on its solid parts and fully or partially covering the water passages.
+During the filtration process steps, particles are retained on the filtration element by lodging on its solid parts and fully or partially covering the water passages.